PhotonVision/photonvision/docs/source/docs/contributing/building-photon.md

 ### Running examples

 You can run one of the many built in examples straight from the command line, too!
 They contain a fully featured robot project, and some include simulation support.
-The projects can be found inside the photonlib-java-examples and photonlib-cpp-examples subdirectories, respectively.
+The projects can be found inside the photonlib-*-examples subdirectories for each language.

-To run them, use the commands listed below.
+#### Running C++/Java

 PhotonLib must first be published to your local maven repository, then the copy PhotonLib task will copy the generated vendordep json file into each example.
 After that, the simulateJava/simulateNative task can be used like a normal robot project.
 Robot simulation with attached debugger is technically possible by using simulateExternalJava and modifying the launch script it exports, though not yet supported.

 ```
 ~/photonvision$ ./gradlew publishToMavenLocal